Particle representations for stochastic partial differential equations with boundary conditions: Basic conditions and statement of main theorems

-Much of what we say will hold under more general conditions on the process and domain.
-We will always assume that ${\Bbb A}$ is strictly elliptic and has a stationary distribution denoted by $\pi$ and that the $X_i$ are independent, stationary solutions of the martingale problem for ${\Bbb A}$.
-One immediate consequence of this assumption is that the $V(t)$ will be absolutely continuous with respect to $\pi$, that is, we can write
+Since we are assuming that the $X_i$ are independent and stationary (obtained by assuming that the $X_i(0)$ are independent with distribution $\pi$), an immediate consequence of our assumptions is that $V(t)$ given by (\ref{solrep}) will be absolutely continuous with respect to $\pi$.

-The second primary difference from the models in \cite{KX99} is that we will place boundary conditions on the solution.
-Essentially, we will require that